sarikasurampudi/adb/shared/agentic-select-ai/introduction/introduction-agentic-select-ai.md

 * Refine your agent to provide more personable customer interactions and generate email confirmations.
 * Define a function and tool to populate a standardized email form.
 * Create a RAG tool to provide alternative product recommendations.
-* Familiarize with **Ask Oracle** chatbot and interact with a Sales Return Agent using natural language..
+* Familiarize with **Ask Oracle** chatbot and interact with a Sales Return Agent using natural language.

 You may now proceed to the next lab.